 Shortly after I had met my ex, he revealed to me just how much of a geek he was – he informed me that he attended Star Trek conventions regularly.
 As if that wasn’t enough, he told me that he was actually one of those that dressed up; he went all out and had a custom-made Klingon uniform, and even had a Klingon name and rank on an imaginary Bird of Prey.

-From head to toe he would go all out; I was accepting, as I liked going to Renaissance and Medieval Faires and dressing up accordingly.
+From head to toe, he would go all out; I was accepting of this, as I liked going to Renaissance and Medieval Faires and dressing up accordingly.

 I wasn’t quite ready for the experience of a full-blown Star Trek convention though.

-One thing in particular I noticed was that a lot of these Klingons had accoutrements similar to those in the BDSM crowd; my interest was piqued.
+One thing I noticed was that a lot of these Klingons had accoutrements similar to those in the BDSM crowd; my interest was piqued.